-A race we designed specifically to give you a shot at getting to Boston in 2020.
+This is a race we designed specifically to give you a shot at getting to Boston in 2024.
 Limited to 330 runners.

-Our sister BQ.2 race is being held in Geneva, Illinois a week later!
+Our sister BQ.2 race is being held in Geneva, Illinois.
 It's under different management and on a different registration platform.
 Don't get confused.
 They also do a Spring Chance BQ.2 in the spring.